VIB-PSB/trapid/README.md

 5. Change configuration:
     * Create and edit all necessary INI files in the `app/scripts/ini_files`, starting from the available templates (`*.default`, to rename as `*.ini`).
     * Change the database configuration in `app/config/database.php`.
-6. Edit the `.htaccess` file in the root directory and the cookie settings in `app/Controller/AppController.php` as appropriate.
+6. Edit the `.htaccess` file in the root directory as appropriate.